EmilWalewski/TriangleCheckerAndBlogWebApplication/README.md

 1. In file browser type h2 and select h2-1.4.192.jar
 2. In JDBC URL paste: jdbc:h2:tcp://localhost/~/task2
 3. Test connection and Connect
-4. In executable window command paste and run one by one
+4. In command window paste and run one by one

 -create table posts(id int primary key, postheader varchar, postcontent varchar)